 Without biometrics information, your visa application will not be processed.

-- A digital fingerprint scanner will collect images of all 10 fingers, and at the same time a digital photo will be captured.
+- A digital fingerprint scanner will collect images of all 10 fingers.
 This is a quick, discreet and non-intrusive process.

 - Your digital photograph must show your full face.
 You cannot wear sunglasses, tinted spectacles, or a head covering unless it is worn for religious or ethical reasons.

 - If you have temporary injuries on your fingers, you’re advised to wait until your injuries have healed.

 - Ensure your fingertips are free from any forms of temporary body decoration like mehndi as it interferes with the working of the scanner.